Over 1,300 events from contests and conferences to tastings and dinners

-India, are set to be the highlights of the week-long maiden edition of the 'First Week of Italian cuisine in the World' which began from Monday.
+Over 1,300 events -- from contests and conferences to tastings and thematic dinners -- in 105 countries, including India, are set to be the highlights of the week-long maiden edition of the 'First Week of Italian cuisine in the World' which began from Monday.

 In a significant step to promote Italian cuisine throughout the world, the Food and Agriculture Department of Italy has organised the global fest, which is also taking place here.